s474/currency-conversion/README.md

 replace XXXXXXX with an API key for https://www.exchangerate-api.com/

-Then visit http://localhost:8080 and you should see the EUR rates.
+A GET Request to http://localhost:8080 returns the EUR rates.

+Notes

+Using php-fpm and nginx rather than Apache to improve performance.

+Intending to slimphp/Slim-HttpCache, Redis/Memcached